lavinigam-gcp/generative-ai/sample-apps/summarization-gcs/README.md

 Assuming that you have a copy of this project on your local machine with `gcloud` SDK setup on the machine, follow these steps:
 1. Go to the root folder of this project `app2-cf-python-vertexai-http`.
 2. You should have both the `main.py` and `requirements.txt` file present in this folder.
-3. Provide the following command:
+3. Provide the following command.
+Remember to replace the variables `$PROJECT_ID` and `$REGION` with the correct values for your Google Cloud Project Id and Region name respectively:

    ```
    gcloud functions deploy summarizeArticles \